-Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 5.00 million would allow these outcomes to be addressed appropriately.
+Specific conditions S Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 5.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 15.00 million.
 Type of Action Public Procurement of Innovative Solutions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: Specific conditions for actions implementing pre-commercial procurement or procurement of innovative solutions (see General Annex H).

-HORIZON-HLTH-2022-CARE-08-03: Public procurement of innovative solutions (PPI) for building the resilience of health care systems in the context of recovery sustainable and high-quality health care".
+Expected Outcome: This topic aims at supporting activities that are enabling or contributing to one or several expected impacts of destination 4 "Ensuring access to innovative, sustainable and high-quality health care".
 To that end, proposals under this topic should aim for delivering results that are directed, tailored towards and contributing to some of the following expected outcomes specified below: